andreasmang/claire/doc/README-RUNME.md

 ## Testing and Benchmarks <a name="testing"></a>

 We have implemented numerical tests for the main computational kernels available in CLAIRE to study the performance and accuracy of the mathematical operators that appear in the optimality system.
 For reproducability, we also posted the NIREP data at [https://github.com/andreasmang/nirep](https://github.com/andreasmang/nirep).
-We have used this data extensively in our most recent [prior work](README-REFERENCES.md).
+We have used this data extensively in our [prior work](README-REFERENCES.md).

-To build **binaries for testing** set `BUILD_TEST=yes` in the makefile.
+To build **binaries for testing** set `BUILD_TEST=yes` in the `makefile` to compile CLAIRE (see [makefile](../makefile)).
 This will build two binaries: `benchmark` and `test`.
 The `test` application allows users to check the main computational kernels:
-* the interpolation kernels (`-interp` flag; checks interpolation accuracy)
+* the interpolation kernels (`-interp` flag; to check the interpolation accuracy)
 * the regularization operators (e.g., biharmonic or laplacian regularization operators; `-reg` flag)
-* numerical differentiation (`-diff`; checks differentiation accuracy)
+* numerical differentiation (`-diff`; to check the differentiation accuracy)

-These tests are implemented in the `*.cpp` files in the [UnitTests](https://github.com/andreasmang/claire/tree/gpu/src/UnitTests) subfolder.
+These tests are implemented in the `*.cpp` files available in the [UnitTests](https://github.com/andreasmang/claire/tree/gpu/src/UnitTests) subfolder.

 We have also implemented several **high-level numerical checks** to assess the performance of our methodology and ensure that the mathematical operators are correct.